IIIF/api/source/api/presentation/3.0/index.md

 All of the Canvases or parts that should be considered as being part of a Range _MUST_ be included within the Range's `items` list, or a descendant Range's `items`.

+Parts of Canvases are still Canvases and have a `type` of "Canvas".
+Spatial parts of Canvases _MUST_ be rectangular and are described by appending an `xywh=` fragment to the end of the Canvas's URI.
+Temporal parts of Canvases _MUST_ be described by appending a `t=` fragment to the end of the Canvas's URI.
+Spatial and temporal fragments _MAY_ be combined, using an `&` character between them.

-The Canvases and parts of Canvases may or may not be contiguous or in the same order as in any Sequence.
-Examples include newspaper articles that are continued in different sections, or simply a chapter that starts half way through a page.
-Parts of Canvases _MUST_ be rectangular and are described by appending an `xywh=` fragment to the end of the Canvas's URI.
+The Canvases and parts of Canvases need not be contiguous or in the same order as in any Sequence.
+Examples include newspaper articles that are continued in different sections, a chapter that starts half way through a page, or time segments of a single canvas that represent different sections of a piece of music.

 Ranges _MAY_ link to an AnnotationCollection that has the content of the Range using the `includes` property.
 The referenced AnnotationCollection will contain Annotations that target areas of Canvases within the Range and link content resources to those Canvases.